Meeting of Convocation

 Eligible members of the UNE community must opt-in by completing the Convocation Membership Form in order to attend meetings, vote, or nominate for elected positions.

-Why call a meeting of Convocation?
+Why call a Meeting of Convocation?

 UNE is committed to listening to the views of members of Convocation in a forum that will contribute to and enrich communication between the UNE community and the UNE Council.
 Meeting of Convocation is a valuable platform for submitting to the Council such proposals as Convocation considers appropriate with respect to the interests of the University.

-Who will convene the meeting of Convocation?
+Who will convene the Meeting of Convocation?

 Interim Vice-Chancellor, Professor Simon Evans chaired the first meeting, future meetings will be chaired by the elected Chair of the Standing Committee of Convocation, Emeritus Professor Graham Maddox.

-What is the quorum needed for meeting of Convocation?
+What is the quorum needed for Meeting of Convocation?

 By-law 18 of the University of New England By-law 2005 provides that a quorum for a general meeting of Convocation is one hundred (100) members.

-How do I attend a meeting?
+How do I attend a Meeting of Convocation?

 Eligible members of the UNE community can "opt-in" to participate in UNE Convocation by completing the Convocation Membership Form.
 This form only need to complete this form once.